imobilize/businesscoaching/content/coaching-agreement.md

 ### Fees

 The fee for the coaching sessions will be included as part of the cost of the program.
 Separate coaching sessions outside of the program can be arranged for an additional fee.
 This particular fee will be charged in advance of that session at an amount determined by The Coach and agreed by the client.
-The fee is payable either by bank transfer or through a payment provider.
+The fee is payable through the payment link provided by The Coach.

 ### Cancellation Policy